-Section 9.1 The Union and the Employers have established various "Wage Zones" within the Union's jurisdiction, as set forth in Appendix D, as the basis for determining the wages that will prevail in each Zone.
-When any Bargaining Unit Employee works in any Zone, the Employee shall receive the higher of (1) the hourly wage rate for the Zone in which the Employee's Local Union is chartered (the "Employee's Home Zone"), or (2) the hourly wage rate required by a collective bargaining agreement negotiated by the Union and covering work in the glazing industry for the area where the work is performed.
+Section 9.1 The Union and the Association have established various "Wage Zones" within the Union's jurisdiction, as set forth in Appendix G, as a basis for determining the wages that will prevail in each Zone.
+When any Bargaining Unit Employee works in any Zone, the Employee shall receive the higher of (1) the hourly wage rate for the Zone in which the Employee's Local Union is chartered (the "Employee's Home Zone") (see Appendices B through F) or, (2) the hourly wage rate for the Zone where the work is being performed.

-Section 9.2 (a) Effective May 1, 2025, the total regular minimum wage rate and fringe benefit contributions for Journey Worker Glaziers working in the Union's jurisdiction shall be increased by \$2.55 per hour in Zone C.
+Section 9.2 (a) Effective June 1, 2025, the total regular minimum wage rate and fringe benefit contributions for Journey Worker Painters and Tapers working in the Union's jurisdiction shall be increased by \$3.00 per hour in Zone A.